Remote Mangement

 Project Reflection

-I gained a deeper understanding of UX as it pertains to mobile design and bringing those efforts to market.
+Ultimately I gained a deeper understanding of UX as it pertains to mobile design and bringing those efforts to market.
 Working closely with different departments sharpened my UX and Product mentality, while tying all this back to the company’s business goals.